sunface/rust-by-practice/en/src/type-conversions/others.md

 You can find all the examples and exercises of the `Deref` trait [here](https://practice.rs/smart-pointers/deref.html).

 ### transmute
 `std::mem::transmute` is a **unsafe function** can be used to reinterprets the bits of a value of one type as another type.
-Both of the orginal and the result types must have the same size and neither of them can be invalid.
+Both of the original and the result types must have the same size and neither of them can be invalid.

 `transmute` is semantically equivalent to a bitwise move of one type into another.
 It copies the bits from the source value into the destination value, then forgets the original, seems equivalent to C's `memcpy` under the hood.